Florence, Italy

 When we asked people living in Florence what life is like and how people spend their time, they said:

 "Living in Florence as an expat or digital nomad can be an incredibly rewarding experience.
 The city is full of culture, art, and history, and the locals are friendly and welcoming.
 Expats and digital nomads can find plenty of coworking spaces, cafes, and restaurants to work from, as well as a vibrant nightlife and plenty of outdoor activities.
 The cost of living in Florence is relatively low compared to other European cities, making it an attractive destination for those looking to live and work abroad.
-Additionally, the city is well-connected to other parts of Italy and Europe, making it easy to explore the region," wrote a member in Florence.
+Additionally, the city is well-connected to other parts of Italy and Europe, making it easy to explore the region," said one expat in Florence.

 What do expats in Florence appreciate most about the local culture?

 "Italians love to be outdoors and there are often outdoor markets and festivals to go to.
 Italians dress very well and they are amusingly stylish and make for great people-watching at any time.
 Small shops are great for establishing a regular rapport with owners.
 A medieval building with modern decor inside is always amusing.
 Florence is a place where you can walk around and actually picture what life could've been like in medieval times.
 The countryside is beautiful and definitely picturesque.
 The wine is fantastic and sitting in cafes can be a leisurely past time.
 Sitting in ancient piazzas and seeing beautiful works of art can be breath taking.
-I do like the shopping here as well," commented one expat who made the move to Florence.
+I do like the shopping here as well," wrote a member in Florence.

 What do expats find most challenging?

 "Most Florentines are not friendly and do not care for foreigners.
 Nothing here has to be as difficult as they actually make it.
 If it's not Italian, it's not as good.
 Italians have a lot of pride in themselves and are some of the most arrogant and racist people I have ever met.
 They are also the most self-centered I have ever encountered....Italy starts with I!
 If there is a line, one will always jump to the front and ask questions, etc. There is no consideration if there are people waiting behind them, they will take their time to get their stuff done first (b/c it's all about them :0)) Itlians are VERY loud and unaware of when they are yelling in your ear or on their phones in a contained public space (ie bus, office, etc.).
 There are museums, cafes, restaurants and shopping; however, after a month or two, the novelty wears off.
 I prefer big cities and a wide variety of entertainment options.
-Florence doesn't have this," remarked one expat who made the move to Florence.
+Florence doesn't have this," wrote one member in Florence.

 Is there a lot of crime in Florence?